cloudberrydb/bootcamp/101-cbdb-tutorials/101-6-backup-and-recovery-operations.md

 # Backup and Recovery Operations

+> [!Note]
+> The Cloudberry Database does not include the utility `gpbackup` by default.
+It's maintained separately.
+Please follow the [README](https://github.com/cloudberrydb/gpbackup) to install `gpbackup` before using it.

 The parallel dump utility `gpbackup` backs up the CloudberryDB master instance and each active segment instance at the same time.

 By default, gpbackup creates dump files in the backups subdirectory.